Old Testament messianic prophecies quoted in the New Testament: Overview: prophecy and biblical scholarship

 The Hebrew scriptures were an important source for the New Testament authors.
 There are 27 direct quotations in the Gospel of Mark, 54 in Matthew, 24 in Luke, and 14 in John, and the influence of the scriptures is vastly increased when allusions and echoes are included, with half of Mark's gospel being made up of allusions to and citations of the scriptures.
 Matthew contains all Mark's quotations and introduces around 30 more, sometimes in the mouth of Jesus, sometimes as his own commentary on the narrative, and Luke makes allusions to all but three of the Old Testament books.

 An example of one is Matthew 1:23: "'Look, the virgin shall conceive and bear a son, and they shall name him Emmanuel,' which means, 'God is with us.'".
 This references Isaiah 7:14: "therefore the Lord himself shall give you a sign: the maiden is with child and she will bear a son, and will call his name Immanuel".

 The Hebrew word translated here as "maiden" is almah, meaning a young woman who is ripe for marriage, i.e. aged less than 13, or between 12 and 14 years old, according to other sources, rather than a virgin.
-Matthew, however, used the Septuagint text of Isaiah rather than the Masoretic Text, and the word that appears there is παρθένος (parthenos), meaning virgin.
+Matthew, however, used the Septuagint text of Isaiah rather than the Hebrew text, and the word that appears there is παρθένος (parthenos), meaning virgin.